Mystery Worshipper: Streatham Chorister

 Did anyone welcome you personally?

-I was warmly greeted by a middle-aged lady after I had chosen a pew.
-She handed me the weekly bulletin sheet and books.
+I was warmly greeted by a lady after I had chosen a chair on the south side four rows from the back.
+She handed me the necessary: an order sheet and the Baptist Hymnal.

 Was your pew comfortable?

 It was a lightly padded assembly hall chair, endurable for about a couple of hours.
 No kneeler, but that's rarely an issue in nonconformist circles.

 Effusive, bordering on electric.
 Warm greetings, embraces; an event not for wallflowers.

 What were the exact opening words of the service?

 "Brothers and sisters, and to all our visitors, welcome to Mandeville Baptist Church for our morning worship."

 What books did the congregation use during the service?

 The Baptist Hymnal, which, joy of joys, contains the full piano parts to all the hymns, so harmonising is possible.